-This guidance aims to raise the importance of partnership working on health, safety and wellbeing issues and to encourage partnership working at a local level.
+This guidance document aims to raise the importance of partnership working on health, safety and wellbeing issues and to encourage partnership working at a local level.

-It provides information on:
+The guidance includes information on:

-- why organisations should work in partnership on the health, safety and wellbeing agenda - the functions of a health and safety representative - what an effective health and safety committee looks like - the legal requirements to consult on health and safety matters - workplace inspections, including the legal requirements.
+- why organisations should work in partnership on the health, safety and wellbeing agenda - the functions of a safety representative - what an effective health and safety committee looks like - the legal requirements to consult on health and safety matters - workplace inspections, including the legal requirements.

-There are useful checklists throughout, which you can use to see what progress your organisation is making, as well as what needs to be done.
-The document is aimed at managers and trade union health and safety representatives.
-It is also a useful reference for senior managers to assist them in meeting their legal duties to consult with the workforce on health and safety matters, and to have a better understanding of the role trade union health and health and safety representatives can play in improving the working environment.
+There are useful checklists throughout the guidance which you can use to see what progress your organisation is making, as well as what needs to be done.

+The document is aimed at managers and trade union safety representatives.
+It is also a useful reference for senior managers to assist them in meeting their legal duties to consult with the workforce on health and safety matters, and to have a better understanding of the role trade union safety representatives can play in improving the working environment.